 Find out more about orcas in our species guide

 Meet the different types of orcas

 Did you know that there are several kinds of orcas (called ecotypes).
 They hunt specific prey and live in different parts of the world.

 Orcas worldwide face a number of threats.
 They get caught in fishing nets and gear accidentally, face problems with toxic waste and pollution in the sea.
 Increase in boat traffic can result in collisions with orcas and an increase in underwater noise pollution.

 In some regions – Greenland, Japan, Indonesia, and some Caribbean islands – they are still victims of whaling efforts.
 Historically, populations in the Pacific Northwest and North Atlantic were targeted for live captures to be sold to oceanariums like SeaWorld.
 The Southern Residents were extensively targeted and still struggle to recover – they have never come close to regaining their pre-capture population numbers.
-Orcas in the Pacific waters off Russia are still captured and sold into captivity, including four taken in 2014.
+Orcas in the Pacific waters off Russia are still captured and sold into captivity.

 WDC works to protect orcas, and their homes, across the globe.
 From ending captivity to dam removal efforts in the Pacific Northwest, WDC will not stop until all orcas, whales, and dolphins are safe and free.

 Join our team - no matter which way you choose, your commitment helps whales, dolphins, and our shared planet.

 Save the whales, save the world.